 1 km NW of L'Île-Bizard / 34 km W of downtown Montreal.

-World: formerly ranked world's 92nd best course (GOLF magazine, 1995; not in subsequent editions of this ranking).
+World's former 92nd best course (GOLF Magazine, 1995; not in subsequent editions of this ranking).

 You can subscribe to the Where2Golf channel on YT if you like to see more video content.
 You'll find a "Subscribe" button on any of our YouTube videos.
 Or if you want a quick and direct access subscribe here.
 Once done, any new published videos will show up in your Subscriptions feed.